Axway/api-builder-docs/content/en/docs/developer_guide/flows/flow_nodes/solace_producer_flow_node.md

 The flow-node successfully published JSON to Solace.

-{{% alert title="Note" color="primary" %}}It is not possible for your application to behave _only_ as a Solace Producer.
+{{% alert title="Note" color="primary" %}}It is not possible for your application to behave _only_ as a Solace producer.
 For more information, see [Example - Behave only as a Solace Producer](#example-behave-only-as-a-solace-producer) below.{{% /alert %}}

 ### Example - Behave only as a Solace Producer

-It is not possible for your application to behave _only_ as a Solace Producer.
+It is not possible for your application to behave _only_ as a Solace producer.
 This is because the Solace server configuration settings on the [Solace Consumer](/docs/developer_guide/flows/flow_triggers/solace_consumer_flow_trigger/) flow-trigger configuration panel, and it is a limitation with the product that flow-trigger connections cannot be managed independently.
 It is possible for your application to behave as a Solace Producer, but it is necessary to create a **Solace Consumer**, and then manually disable it.
 Follow the instructions to create a [Solace Consumer](/docs/developer_guide/flows/flow_triggers/solace_consumer_flow_trigger/), and then in a text editor, edit your `triggers/solace.yaml` file, and manually disable the flow-trigger by setting the "solace-1" flow-trigger property "enabled" to `false (line 15)`:

 ```yaml:
 # solace.yaml